Spurrya/firebase/README.md

 # firebase
 Learning about Firebase~

+A basic chat app made using just Firebase and Javascript!

-Firebase helps you build real time apps with just front-end code!
+Firebase is a service that helps you write just front-end code while it handles the backend!